Gloria Campaner: Career

-Ms. Campaner has performed orchestras such as the English Chamber Orchestra, Baden-Baden Philharmonic, Süd-Deutsche Philharmonic, Seoul Philharmonic, AfiA Orchestra of Tokyo, Johannesburg Philharmonic Orchestra, RTSI Orchestra in Lugano, along with appearances at prestigious venues such as London's Cadogan Hall, Los Angeles’ Disney Hall, Salzburg Mozarteum, NCPA Beijing, Kioi Hall Tokyo, Paris Salle Cortot, Warsaw & Krakow Philharmonie, Auditorium Parco della Musica in Rome.
+Campaner has performed orchestras such as the English Chamber Orchestra, Baden-Baden Philharmonic, Süd-Deutsche Philharmonic, Seoul Philharmonic, AfiA Orchestra of Tokyo, Johannesburg Philharmonic Orchestra, Orchestra della Svizzera Italiana in Lugano, along with appearances at prestigious venues such as the Cadogan Hall in London, the Walt Disney Concert Hall in Los Angeles, Mozarteum University Salzburg, China's National Centre for the Performing Arts in Beijing, Kioi Hall in Tokyo, École Normale de Musique de Paris, Warsaw & Krakow Philharmonie, and the Parco della Musica Auditorium in Rome.

-Ms. Campaner often performs with such artists as Johannes Moser, Ivry Gitlis, Ana Chumachenco, Michael Kugel, Sergei Krylov, Quartetto di Cremona as well as with members from prestigious orchestras such as the Berlin Philharmonic, Stuttgart Radio Symphony, La Scala Philharmonic, National Orchestra of Santa Cecilia in Rome and Royal Concertgebouw Orchestra and unusual collaborations such as jazz musician Leszek Możdżer, visual artist Natan Sinigaglia, and Luigi Lo Cascio, one of Italy's most recognized actor.
-Gloria also makes an appearance as pianist and actress in Philippe Caland's soon-to-be-released independent movie "The Butterfly Confirmation."
-During the summer of 2017, Ms. Campaner was resident artist at the Marlboro Festival, working along with pianists such as Mitsuko Uchida and Leon Fleisher.
+She often performs with such artists as Johannes Moser, Ivry Gitlis, Ana Chumachenco, Michael Kugel, Sergei Krylov, Quartetto di Cremona as well as with members from prestigious orchestras such as the Berlin Philharmonic, Stuttgart Radio Symphony Orchestra, La Scala Philharmonic, Rome's Orchestra dell'Accademia Nazionale di Santa Cecilia and the Royal Concertgebouw Orchestra.
+Campaner also has had unusual collaborations such as with jazz musician Leszek Możdżer, visual artist Natan Sinigaglia, and Luigi Lo Cascio, one of Italy's most recognized actor.
+Campaner also makes appearances as a pianist, actress, and artist in Philippe Caland's soon-to-be-released independent movie "The Butterfly Confirmation."
+During the summer of 2017, Campaner was resident artist at the Marlboro Festival, working along with pianists such as Mitsuko Uchida and the late Leon Fleisher.

-Gloria Campaner is artistic director of the "Associazione Bellini" concert series in Messina, Sicily.
+Campaner is the artistic director of the Associazione musicale Vincenzo Bellini Messina concert series in Sicily.

 Recordings

 Her debut CD was released in 2013 by EMI.
 A live CD of her concert in Turin performing Rachmaninoff Second Piano Concerto with RAI National Symphony Orchestra & Juraj Valčuha was released in 2016 by Warner Classics.
 A second live recording of Schumann’s Piano Concerto was released by Warner in 2018 (Nomination ICMA 2020).
 In 2021 a solo CD dedicated to Chopin’s 24 Préludes Op.
-28 has been released by Warner.
+28 was also released by Warner.